Overview

 These services generally benefit clients by facilitating the efficient management and administration of their

 client accounts.
-These services may include technology support, practice management resources, educational
+These services typically include technology support, practice management resources,

-conferences or events, and other business support services.
-In some cases, Broker/Custodians may provide
+educational conferences or events, and other business support services.
+In some cases, Broker/Custodians

-these services directly or arrange for third-party vendors to provide them to us, sometimes at a discounted
+provide these services directly or arrange for third-party vendors to provide them to us, sometimes at a

-The availability of these services creates a potential conflict of interest because it provides an incentive for
+The availability of these services creates a conflict of interest because it provides an incentive for us to

-us to recommend a Broker/Custodian based on the benefits received by our firm rather than solely on the
+recommend a Broker/Custodian based on the benefits received by our firm rather than solely on the services

 We seek to manage this conflict by recommending Broker/Custodians based primarily on the scope, quality,